sosochukwuma/alx-system_engineering-devops/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/README.md

-# What happens when you type holbertonschoo.com in your browser
+# What happens when you type google.com in your browser
-* 0-blog_post: blog link